flowdock/flowdock-svn-hook/README.md

         gem install svn multi_json --no-ri --no-rdoc

-  NOTE: Current version of svn gem (0.2.0) is broken on MacOSX, you need to install the gem manually from Github source.
+  NOTE: The current version of the svn gem (0.2.0) is broken on Mac OS X. You need to install the gem manually from Github sources.

 ### Install

 Find out where your repository is located in the filesystem.
-We'll refer it's `hooks` subdirectory as HOOKS_DIR later on.
+We'll refer to its `hooks` subdirectory as HOOKS_DIR later on.

 Copy [flowdock-commit-hook.rb](https://github.com/flowdock/flowdock-svn-hook/raw/master/hooks/flowdock-commit-hook.rb)
 to your HOOKS_DIR.

-Change the configuration variables in the beginning of the file:
+Change the configuration variables at the top of the flowdock-commit-hook.rb file:

 * FLOWDOCK_TOKEN (mandatory)

-  Log in and pick your flow token from [https://www.flowdock.com/account/tokens](https://www.flowdock.com/account/tokens) under "Flow API tokens".
+  Log in to Flowdock and pick your flow token from [https://www.flowdock.com/account/tokens](https://www.flowdock.com/account/tokens), under "Flow API tokens".

 * REPOSITORY_NAME (optional)

-  Used in Team Inbox as a source name.
+  Used in the team inbox as a source name.
 If it's nil, then the directory name of the repository is used (`/var/www/repos/foo` will show up as `foo`).

 * REPOSITORY_URL (optional)

-  Used in Team Inbox as a link to project source.
+  Used in the team inbox as a link to the project source.
   Eg. `https://svn.example.com/repository/trunk`

 * REVISION_URL (optional)

-  Used in Team Inbox message as a link to a specific revision.
-A string `:revision` is replaced with the revision number.
-Eg.
+  Used in team inbox messages as a link to a specific revision.
+The string `:revision` is replaced with the revision number.
+E.g.
-  `http://svn.example.com/repo/trunk?p=:revision` with r1234 becomes a link to `http://svn.example.com/repo/trunk?p=1234` in Flowdock Team Inbox.
+  `http://svn.example.com/repo/trunk?p=:revision` with r1234 becomes a link to `http://svn.example.com/repo/trunk?p=1234` in Flowdock team inbox.

 * USERS (optional)

   Map your Subversion usernames to real names and email addresses.
-  Flowdock uses these to enrich your Team Inbox events' default content.
+  Flowdock uses these to enrich your team inbox messages' default content.

 * TAGS (optional)